-Membership and Terms of Reference of the Remuneration and Nomination Committee
+Membership and activities of the Remuneration and Nomination Committee

-The Remuneration and Nomination Committee is composed of Mr. Joseph Said (Chairman), Mr. David G. Curmi and Mr. Mark A. Weingard as members, all of whom are independent non-executive directors.
+The Remuneration and Nomination Committee is composed of Joseph Said (Chairman), David G. Curmi and Joseph Bonello as members, all of whom are independent non-executive directors.
+Mark Andrew Weingard served as a member of the Remuneration and Nomination Committee up to his retirement from the Board of the Company on the 1 October 2020.
+Joseph Bonello was appointed member of the Remuneration & Nomination Committee on the 5 October 2020.